ricmello/aws-sample-angular-app/README.md

-# AwsSampleAngularApp
+# AWS Sample Angular App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and was created to be deployed to aws for studying purposes.

 ## Development server